-Voting 3, at least three methods agree on predicting the MeSH heading, seems to perform better than the individual methods tested in this work.
-Surprisingly, dictionary lookup (MeSH TIAB DL) is performing reasonably well in some cases compared to MTI.
-Machine learning methods perform better only on a small set of MHs; one of the problems could be the small number of positive examples available for most of the MeSH headings.
-NB has good performance on the most frequent MeSH headings (Humans, Male and Female), which belong to the set of CTs.
-The modified NB (NBTFIDF) has a better performance for a larger number of MeSH Headings compared to plain Naïve Bayes.
-Finally, Rocchio performs better in a larger number of MeSH headings compared to the other two NB algorithms.
+NB has good performance on the most frequent MeSH headings (Humans, Male, and Female), which belong to the set of Check Tags.
+The modified NB (NBTFIDF) has better performance for a larger number of MeSH headings, compared to plain Naïve Bayes.
+Finally, Rocchio performs better in a larger number of MeSH headings, compared to the other two NB algorithms.

-We can see that only a limited number of MeSH headings were affected by using the proposed approach.
-We have analyzed the results and found that the improvements appear significantly on MeSH headings which had a higher indexing frequency.
-The large imbalance and variability between the training and test might justify the results obtained with lower frequency MeSH headings.
-Another factor is that, since the MTI is the current system, it has been left as default if the differences with MTI were not statistically significant.
+We can see that only a limited number of MeSH head-

+ings were affected by using the proposed approach.
+We have analyzed the results, and found that the improvements apply mostly to MeSH headings which had a higher indexing frequency.
+The large imbalance and variability between the training and testing might justify the results obtained with lower frequency MeSH headings.
+Another factor is that, since MTI is the current system, it has been left as the default, if the differences with MTI were not statistically significant.

-5.2 Results with Check Tags
+B. Results with Chect Tags